What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Case Study: Ultra High Reliability in Wi-Fi 8

 \section{Case Study: Ultra High Reliability in Wi-Fi\,8}

-To assess the improvements in reliability provided by CBF, we consider the rightmost scenario in Fig.~\ref{fig:WiFi8Features}.
-Two APs, each with four antennas and a single associated STA equipped with two antennas, implement MLO on two 160\,MHz shared links in the 6\,GHz band.
-Each AP transmits two spatial streams to their respective STAs.
-The two APs also employ CBF and use their two remaining spatial degrees of freedom to create radiation nulls towards the other BSS, creating spatial reuse opportunities and avoiding contending for the medium.
+To assess the potential benefits introduced by MAPC---and specifically CBF---we consider a state-of-the-art Wi-Fi 7 MLO-capable network that consists of two overlapping BSSs similar to the rightmost scenario shown in Fig.~\ref{fig:WiFi8Features}.
+Each BSS includes a single AP, equipped with four antennas, and a single associated STA, equipped with two antennas.
+The two BSSs support multi-radio MLO (EMLMR) \cite{carrascosa2022understanding}, operate on the same two 160 MHz links in the 6 GHz band, and implement CBF.
+Each AP transmits two spatial streams to their respective STAs, using their two remaining spatial degrees of freedom to create radiation nulls towards the other BSS when CBF is enabled.
+A 2\,Gbps traffic stream is active on each AP, corresponding to a 120 frames-per-second holographic video stream with ON/OFF activity periods of 4.15\,ms each.
+All latency values refer exclusively to the AP-STA delay and other Wi-Fi 7 and potential Wi-Fi 8 features are not implemented to isolate and highlight the gains provided by CBF.
+We evaluate CBF performance using variable overheads and nulling accuracy to model the effect of CSI acquisition signaling and its aging.
+The same simulator as the one used in \cite{carrascosa2022understanding} is employed and the number of generated packets exceeds 16.5 million.
+The full set of simulation parameters is reported in Table~II.

-As illustrated in Fig.~\ref{fig:MLO+CBF}, employing MLO with CBF (bottom) creates additional reuse opportunities and reduces the delay when compared to standalone MLO (top).
-However, placing imperfect nulls also entails a potentially longer transmission time due to an increased OBSS interference and an MCS reduction.
-We therefore evaluate the effect of an increasing accuracy in the null placement in Fig.~\ref{fig:ThroughputAndDelay}, for which the full set of simulation parameters is reported in Table~\ref{table:parameters}.